dmbarbour/wikilon/docs/AboutABC.md

 *Hash Algorithm:* I might favor Blake2s-240 from the developers of Tahoe-LAFS.
 Blake2 is designed for good software performance.
 Using base32, this would encode in 48 bytes.

 *Note:* At small to moderate scales we can probably use [AO dictionaries](AboutAO.md) as our primary basis for separate compilation and linking.
-However, dictionaries don't scale nearly as well as secure hashes and content addressing.
+However, due to mutability and consistency concerns, dictionaries don't scale nearly as easily as secure hashes and content addressing.

 *Aside:* Paul Chiusano is doing related work with Unison involving [editing resources named by hashes](http://unisonweb.org/2015-06-12/editing.html#post-start).
 While I've not elected to go this route with AO dictionaries, the techniques he develops seem readily applicable to ABC resources.